 Meeting environmental obligations and duties

-The Environmental Protection Act 1994 (EP Act) lists obligations and duties to prevent environmental harm, nuisances and contamination.
+Under the Environmental Protection Act 1994 (EP Act), there are obligations and duties to prevent environmental harm, nuisances and contamination.

 What is environmental harm